mohitmishra786/inside-the-machine/_chapters/chapter-05-assembly-language-basics.md

 4. **Calling Convention Analysis**: Examine a function with multiple parameters in disassembled code.
 Determine which calling convention it uses and how parameters are passed and returned.

-5. **Optimization Comparison**: Compile the same C function with different optimization levels (-O0, -O1, -O2, -O3).
-Compare the resulting assembly and document how optimizations affect the code structure and readability.